joshuaeckroth/faculty-website/notes/senior-research-ideas.markdown

 branches.
 However, realistic git messes involve merge conflicts and pull/push operations and cherry-picking and stashes and so on...
 Is it possible to build a planning knowledge base that represents the git system in its entirety?
-Or at least a large part of git that is commonly encountered in daily use?
+Or at least a large subset of git that is commonly encountered in daily use?

-If such a system could be built, then it would be able to suggest a series of actions to fix any git mess.
-It could be used by individuals to assist their daily software development.
+If such a system could be built, then it would be able to suggest a series of actions to fix most git messes.
+It could be used by individuals to assist in their daily software development.
 It could also be used during automated deployments to ensure the repository is in a certain state.
 In short, many developers around the world would be very interested if such a system existed.
 Significant internet points can